regulas1/demoApp/README.md

 1. Start the Cypress Test Runner: `npx cypress open`
 2. Select the test file you want to run
-3. The Cypress Test Runner will open and run the tests
+3. The Cypress Test Runner will open and follow the workflow to run the tests

 ## Running Tests